ashupednekar/standard-error/README.md

 cargo add standard-error
 ```

+Add features `diesel` or `git` to auto-magically handle errors raised by these diesel and git2 crates respectively

 ## Configuration

 To configure standard-error, you can provide YAML files containing error messages for different locales.
 The crate will automatically load the correct message based on the locale specified in your application.